yxwangnju/yxwangnju.github.io/content/pages/about.md

 <br />

 I build this website mainly for writing technotes.
-I also upload other articles that record some of my interesting or important experiences. :smile:
+I also upload other articles that record some of my interesting or important experiences.